Kartikhub/hello_world/README.md

 Hi Developers,
 I am Kartik Sharma from India.
-I have been coding since 4 years and always enjoyed developing new apps.
+I have been coding since 4 years and always enjoy developing new apps.